Revisions approved Section 4.1

 The request must include minutes from the formal synchronous meeting of the student's advisory committee and must include rationale for the transfer.

-The adequacy of the project or thesis is decided by an examining committee consisting of the Supervisor, other members of the Advisory Committee and other persons as appropriate.
-The thesis, project or publishable paper presented in partial fulfillment of the requirements for the degree must:
+The adequacy of the master's thesis or Ph.D. dissertation is decided by an examining committee consisting of the Supervisor, other members of the Advisory Committee and other persons as appropriate.
+The thesis or dissertation presented in partial fulfillment of the requirements for the degree must:

-1. Deal in an academically satisfactory way with a definite topic related to the major research field
+1. Deal in an academically satisfactory way with a defined topic related to the major research, professional practice field, or research creation

-2. Demonstrate ability on the part of the candidate to do independent study and investigation
+2. Demonstrate ability on the part of the candidate to do independent inquiry

-3. Be written in good scholarly style and conform to the requirements of a style manual approved by the academic unit
+3. Be written in disciplinary appropriate style and satisfy the requirements of a style manual approved by the academic unit

-4. Comply in presentation features with specifications of the CGPS.
-Regulations regarding the preparation, submission, and examination of Master's and Ph.D. theses are published in the Catalogue.
+4. Comply with specifications of CGPS policies, regulations and procedures regarding the preparation, submission, and examination of the master's and Ph.D. dissertation.

+A thesis or dissertation must include a preface section including a title page, copyright information, abstract, permission to use, declaration regarding the use of generative artificial intelligence (GenAI) and table of contents.
 Issues of copyright must be addressed should one or more of the manuscripts be accepted for publication or already in print.
+Refer to Section 17 for intellectual property and copyright details.

-Provision can be made for restricting access to a completed thesis for one year, with the possibility of up to two, one-year extensions.
-Access may be restricted completely, or allowable for only on-campus use.
+Provision can be made for restricting access to a completed thesis/dissertation for one year, with the possibility of up to two, one-year extensions.
+Restrictions beyond three years will be considered by the Dean, CGPS on a case-by-case basis.
+Access may be restricted completely only under very exceptional circumstances, or made allowable for only on-campus use.

 Format guidelines and templates can be found on the Grad Hub - Thesis Roadmap.